top of page

 State Representative 2013-present

-Representative Josephson continues his outstanding support for UA including his work on the House Finance Committee and University Subcommittee.
+During the 2024 session, Representative Josephson continued his outstanding support for UA including his work on the House Finance Committee and University Subcommittee.
+As a member of the House Finance Committee he introduced five funding amendments on behalf of the university.

 During the 2023 session Representative Josephson voted No on the House version of the operating budget.
 The House version was not balanced since the House lacked the 30 votes (23-17) needed to use the state’s Constitutional Budget Reserve.
 Representative Josephson voted Yes for the Senate version which offered a balanced state budget and passed the House 26-14.